A guide to healthy eating

 - Improves mental health and brain functions

 - Lower your risk of long-term health conditions, such as heart disease and cancer.

 What I’m eating now and what I should be eating?

 First of all, let’s be honest with what we are really eating!
 Students generally have a reputation for bad eating habits and having a few too many treats in their diet.

 When deciding what, when and how much to eat, the key is

 balance.
 Take a look at the Eatwell Guide provided by the NHS,

-view a larger version of the Eatwell Guide here).
-Are you
+version of the Eatwell Guide).
+Are you getting the balance

 Our advice is to assess what you’re eating for a week, or even one day if you don’t have the time.
 Keep a food diary; write down everything you consume during that week.
 Is your diet balanced?
 Or do you need to make a change?

 Making changes to your diet is simple, but is rarely easy.
 The key is patience.
 Breaking bad habits and creating new, healthier routines takes time.